vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 ### Store-specific

-A typical slip is to design a component to perform different tasks on the screen, aiming to reuse code and develop a more significant project.
+In an attempt to reuse code, one common mistake is to design a component that tries to perform multiple tasks.

 Ensure you maintain a clear focus on the primary objective of the component.
 It is crucial to be as precise as possible in defining this goal.